Tsuruga Castle on Mt. Adatara! There are many places to see autumn leaves in Fukushima Prefecture!

 Google Maps

-Weeping maples in Nakakamado that can be seen until December
+Nakakamado's weeping maples can be seen until December

-The peak of autumn leaves is from October to November, but you can enjoy the giant weeping maple of Naka-Kamado, which is located within the grounds of Kannon-do in Iwaki City, from late November to early December.
+The peak of autumn foliage is from October to November, but the giant Nakakamado weeping maple tree in the grounds of Kannon-do Temple in Iwaki City can be enjoyed from late November to early December

-It is a huge tree with a height of about 7m, and its umbrella spreads about 10m from east to west.
-The large, weeping bright red autumn leaves have a unique shape and are quite a sight to behold.
-Since it is a rare tree, it has been designated as a national natural monument since 2000.
+It is a huge tree about 7 meters tall, with an umbrella that stretches about 10 meters from east to west.
+The large, drooping bright red leaves have a unique shape that is well worth seeing.
+Because it is a rare tree, it has been designated a national natural monument since 2000

 - Phone number: 0246-23-0122